burtenshaw/soft_conv/README.md

 ### Preprocessing

-To build an anonymous json file, save all of the whatsapp txt files in a directory named 'data', and run:
+To build an anonymous json file run:

+Define the source of messages with `--data` and the type of platform with `--platfiorm`.

 **Whatsapp**
 ```python3 annon_schools_data.py --data #DATA_DIR# --type wa```